 Middelfart Marina is a popular beach for families on the Danish island of Funen.
 Besides great sand and gorgeous water, you'll find a small shop and car parking close to the beach, as well as activities and a nice playground for children.
 More or less in the center of Denmark, this beach is easy to find: From Odense, take road E20 (toward Middelfart/Kolding).
-From Kolding, go east on road 161 instead.
+From Kolding, go east on Road 161 instead.

 In the southwestern part of Jutland, near Esbjerg, you can pick among two great sandy beaches: Nymindegab Strand and Henne Strand.
 These Danish beaches are known for their high sand dunes and nice waves on the North Sea.
 Drive toward the west coast of Jutland, and Road 181 will then lead you to Nymindegab.